 If your child begs you to change your mind:

 Once a limit has been set, your child may “flip” back into compliant behavior.
 This can be confusing for parents.
-So much parenting advice focuses on being consistent and following through.
-In the moment, though, you might feel like giving the toys back to reward their compliance.
+So much parenting advice focuses on being consistent and following through but it’s not always a clear decision.
+(You might feel like giving the toys back to reward their compliance or just to keep the peace!)

 If you decide to stand firm with your limit, use empathy as your response: